mnit-rtmc/iris/docs/rest_api.md

 ## Login and Access

-A `POST iris/api/login` request is needed to authenticate a session, by submitting `username` and `password` form values.
+Authentication uses a `POST iris/api/login` request with `username` and `password` form values.
 This returns a session cookie which can be used for subsequent restricted requests.

 A `GET iris/api/access` request returns a JSON array of [permission] records associated with the authenticated user's role.
 This endpoint is required for